Élisée Reclus

 Jacques Élisée Reclus ([ʁəkly]; 15 March 1830 – 4 July 1905) was a French geographer, writer and anarchist.
-He produced his 19-volume masterwork, La Nouvelle Géographie universelle, la terre et les hommes ("Universal Geography"), over a period of nearly 20 years (1875–1894).
+He produced his 19-volume masterwork, La Nouvelle Géographie universelle, la terre et les hommes (Universal Geography), over a period of nearly 20 years (1875–1894).
 In 1892 he was awarded the Gold Medal of the Paris Geographical Society for this work, despite having been banished from France because of his political activism.

 Biography

+Early life and education

+Reclus was born at Sainte-Foy-la-Grande (Gironde) on March 15, 1830.
+The Reclus family were part of the Protestant minority in France.
+His father, Jacques Reclus, was a Protestant pastor in Montcaret and taught at Sainte-Foy's Protestant college; Reclus' godfather was the Protestant pastor Jacques Drillholle.
+Reclus' mother, Marguerite Zéline Trigant, was a teacher and founded a school at Orthez.
+Reclus spent his early years at the home of his maternal grandparents in Laroche, until he rejoined his family in 1838 at Castétarbe.

-Reclus was born at Sainte-Foy-la-Grande (Gironde).
-He was the second son of a Protestant pastor and his wife.
-From the family of fourteen children, several brothers, including fellow geographers Onésime and Élie Reclus, went on to achieve renown either as men of letters, politicians or members of the learned professions.
+Reclus was the second son in a family of fourteen children.
+His brothers were Onésime, Élie, Paul, and Armand - who went on to be men of letters, politicians or members of the learned professions.

+Reclus began his education in Rhenish Prussia, and continued higher studies at the Protestant college of Montauban, after he had studied for a baccalaureate at Sainte-Foy.
+While studying at Sainte-Foy, Reclus and his brother lived with their aunt.
+Reclus felt dissatisfied with his studies at Montauban, moving four kilometers away to study independently in a house with his brothers and their friend Édouard Grimard.
+In 1849, without authorisation to take leave from the school, Élisée, Élie and Edouard journeyed on foot from Montauban to the Mediterranean Sea; shortly after this episode, the Reclus brothers were expelled from the school, in part because of their political views.

-Reclus began his education in Rhenish Prussia, and continued higher studies at the Protestant college of Montauban.
-He completed his studies at the University of Berlin, where he followed a long course of geography under Carl Ritter.
+Reclus moved to Berlin in 1851 and completed his studies at the University of Berlin, where he followed a long course of geography under Carl Ritter and also studied political economy and the history of diseases.

+Adult life and career

-Withdrawing from France due to the political events of December 1851, as a young man he spent the next six years (1852–1857) traveling and working in Great Britain, the United States, Central America, and Colombia.
+Withdrawing from France due to the political events of December 1851, he spent the next six years (1852–1857) traveling and working in Great Britain, the United States, Central America, and Colombia.
 Arriving in Louisiana in 1853, Reclus worked for about two and a half years as a tutor to the children of cousin Septime and Félicité Fortier at their plantation Félicité, located about 50 mile upriver from New Orleans.
 He recounted his passage through the Mississippi River Delta and impressions of antebellum New Orleans and the state in Fragment d'un voyage à la Nouvelle-Orléans, published in 1855.